Seeking Protection From Chronic Teeth Grinding

-- Increasing tooth sensitivity
+- An increase in tooth sensitivity or discomfort

 - Sore facial and jaw muscles

-- An uneven bite (due to tooth wear)
+- An uneven bite due to tooth wear

 - Difficulty biting and chewing